-Isokinetic dynamometers are on the frontline of sports specific rehabilitation programs and essential for post-operative joint mobilisation, and muscle strength & conditioning.
-In our clinic, we have the privilege to possess a top quality isokinetic dynamometer by Microforce and in this section, you can get informed about isokinetic dynamometers background & reasoning of applying.
+Isokinetic dynamometers are on the frontline of sports-specific rehabilitation programs and are essential for post-operative joint mobilization, and muscle strength & conditioning.
+In our clinic, we have the privilege to possess a top-quality isokinetic dynamometer by Microforce and in this section, you can get informed about the isokinetic dynamometry background & reasoning of applying.

 About isokinetic dynamometers

 In recent years, the measurement of muscle force under conditions of constant velocity (isokinetically) has become popular.
 Part of this popularity may be attributed to the ability of isokinetic dynamometers to provide information about dynamic muscular contractions; information that previously was not easily obtainable.
 The use of cable tensiometers and other forms of static dynamometers have provided little information about the dynamic qualities of muscular contraction and other types of apparatus designed to measure dynamic forces have been used only sparingly.

 Force, work, and power in dynamic exercise, where velocity is not controlled, are not easily measured or calculated since the changing mechanical advantage of the limb-lever system alters the force applied to the muscles through the range of motion.
 What is usually measured, is the resistance weight and the completed number of repetitions.